dgourillon/migrate-dgo/README.md

 ### Prerequisites
 - Create an empty folder in your organization
-- Please make sure your cso.joonix.net credentials has the folder editor rights there
+- Please make sure your cso.joonix.net credentials has the org admin rights there
 ### Execution
 - Fill a terraform.tfvars with the following values
 <pre>